Living Wage Report

 Serving One Meal, and Smile at a Time by Emily Darcy, Class of 2017

 Jesse Ergott: Helping Homeowners, One Home at a Time by Jeffrey Paine, Class of 2018

 St. Joseph’s Center’s President: Steward of Service by Nick Wasnetsky, Class of 2017

-Challenging Stereotypes: Student Reflections and Critical Analysis of Stereotypes of “the poor”
+Challenging Stereotypes: Student Reflections and Critical Analysis of Stereotypes of “the poor”plus or minus

 Completed by students in PSYC 364: Psychology of Diversity taught by Dr. Jessica Nolan, Associate Professor, Department of Psychology.